 - Left-over rice can be added to casseroles and soups.

-- You can saute left-over or too-soft vegetables and freeze for soups and sauces.
+- Saute left-over or too-soft vegetables and freeze for soups and sauces.

 - Always stop to take a look at the day-old bread rack at the grocery store.